kursaha/docs/emailSecurity/DMARC.md

 ---
-order: 100
+order: 101
 icon: note
 ---

 # What is DMARC ?
 -------------
-DMARC (Domain-based Message Authentication, Reporting and Conformance) is a tool that aids in stopping spammers from using your domain to send email without your permission.
-Before you even receive these fake emails in your inbox, DMARC makes sure they are blocked.
-Additionally, DMARC ensures that only genuine email is received by giving you excellent visibility and reports into who is sending email on your domain's behalf.
+* DMARC (Domain-based Message Authentication, Reporting and Conformance) is a tool that aids in stopping spammers from using your domain to send email without your permission.
+Before you even receive these fake emails in your inbox.
+DMARC makes sure they are blocked.
+* DMARC ensures that only genuine email is received by giving you excellent visibility and reports into who is sending email on your domain's behalf.
-DMARC is built on top of two email security framework - DKIM and SPF.
+* DMARC is built on top of two email security framework - DKIM and SPF.
 It can also store the status report of every email that has been sent.
 So that, developer can secure the mail from spammers.

-#### If you look any DMARC txt record, there are some tags -
+#### If you look any DMARC txt record, there are some tags

 Tag | Description { class="compact" }
 --- | ---
 v | This is the version tag.
 The only version of DMARC is "DMARC1".